rtcharity/resources.eahub.org/content/events/articles/example-article.md

 **Thus, you should view this example article on the admin page, in Markdown mode.**

+Note though that the preview on the right hand side on the admin page is not what the article actually looks like.
+To see this, go [here](https://confident-minsky-f713d6.netlify.com/events/articles/example-article/)

 <a name="jump-link"></a>
 ## 2. Jump links